Efe Korkut

-Efe Korkut Martín (born 23 June 2006) is a Turkish professional footballer who plays as a midfielder for 3.
-Liga club Stuttgart II.
-Born in Spain, he is a youth international for Türkiye.
+Efe Korkut Martín (born 23 June 2006) is a professional footballer who plays as a midfielder for Primera Federación club Bilbao Athletic, having begun his career with VfB Stuttgart II.
+Born in Spain and raised largely in Germany, he is a youth international for Turkey.

-Career
+Club career

-Korkut is a product of the youth academies of the German clubs FSV Waiblingen, Nürnberg and Stuttgart.
+Korkut is a product of the youth academies of the German clubs FSV Waiblingen, 1.
+FC Nürnberg and VfB Stuttgart.
 On 19 July 2024, he signed a contract with Stuttgart until 2026, and was promoted to their reserves in the 3.
 Liga.

+Following speculation over his future for more than a year, on 1 February 2026 Athletic Bilbao confirmed that they had signed Korkut on a contract running to June 2028 with optional extensions; he moved to Spain immediately and was assigned to reserve team Bilbao Athletic.

 International career

-Korkut's was born in Spain to a German-born father of Turkish descent and Spanish mother.
+Korkut was born in Spain to a German-born father of Turkish descent and a Spanish mother.
 He holds triple Turkish, Spanish and German nationality.
-Korkut is a youth international for Türkiye, having played from the Türkiye U17s to the U19s.
+Korkut is a youth international for Turkey, having played from the Under-17s to the Under-19s.

 Personal life

-Korkut's father is the football manager and former player Tayfun Korkut.
-Born in Spain, his mother is Basque.
+Korkut was born in San Sebastián (Gipuzkoa, Basque Country).
+His father is the football manager and former player Tayfun Korkut.
+His mother is Basque.